kalekdev/uni/semester-1/technische-mechanik/notes.typ

 In reality, there are 4 fundamental forces (electromagnetic, gravitational, weak and strong nuclear) but in many practical applications we consider integral values such as contact forces and friction.

 === Inner vs outer forces
 Every inner force in a system exists in a pair with its corresponding reaction force.
-Forces without a corresponding reaction are so called _external forces_.
+Forces who's reaction we don't care about are so-called _external forces_.
 $
   sum "Inner Forces" = 0
 $